sirasmu/skills-that-matter/ds.md

 ### 2. Three tier architecture
 #### Explain the three tier architecture.
 Give examples.

  - Architecture
     * Presentation logic
+       * User interaction/input
+       * Updating view for the application presented to the user
     * Application logic
+        * Business logic
     * Data logic
+        * Persistent storage of the application (e.g. in Database Management System)

 - Benefits
     * Scalability
+        * Wikipedia, Google Maps
     * Performance
     * Availability

 - Limitations
     * All the content is within the applications layer and has to be pushed to the presentation tier???
- *

 2.3.2
 Sources: